donaldtf/markov-decision-processes/README.txt

 `python run_all.py`

 Note: Running all of the algorithms at once may take several minutes (5 - 10 minutes, depending on your machine) to complete.
-Side Note: When generating iteration graphs, you may see warnings that the function finished before it converged I was unable to remove these errors, but it is fine they are there since lower max_iter numbers are used purposefully for plotting purposes.